 Let them know that everyone has to eat at least some of each item, and compliment the cook in some way about their item.
 After all, this is a day to express a little love and appreciation.

-6. Gather around the phone and call grandparents
+6. Gather around the phone, tablet, or computer and call grandparents

 7. Heart attack an elderly neighbor or your pastor, or both

-You and the kids cut hearts of various sizes out of red or pink construction paper.
+You and your family can cut hearts of various sizes out of red or pink construction paper.
 Write a short message on some of them.
 For example, “We’re glad you’re our neighbor.”
-Or “Your smile makes us smile.”
+Or, “Your smile makes us smile.”
 Or, to your pastor, “Thanks for caring about us.”
-Or “Thanks for reminding us to be good.”
+Or, “Thanks for reminding us to be good.”

 Tape these hearts all over their front door.
 They will love being loved by you.